pastedo/vrc-eac-emulator/README.md

 This project is a continuation of the original `vrc-eac-emulator`.

-It contains bug fixes and other improvements.
+It includes bug fixes, improvements, and future enhancements.

+> [!NOTE]
-This project does not, and will not, include a usage guide.
+> This project does not, and will not, include a usage guide.
+>

-If you want to use it, you're expected to figure it out yourself.
+> If you want to use it, you'll have to figure it out yourself.

 ## Libraries used